bctorreira/ansible-tfg/README.md

 All of these playbooks will run the `common` role and the roles needed for the hosts defined in that group to have the desired functionality.

-To run one of these playbooks:
+To run any playbook playbooks:
 ```bash
 $ ansible-playbook <playbookfile.yml>
 ```